-We often talk about a professionally installed roofing system products that can help protect our home or building from water from the outside.
+We often talk about professionally installed roofing system products that can help protect our home or building from water from the outside.
 However, we overlook how a proper attic ventilation system can protect our homes from heat and moisture on the inside!

 What is attic ventilation?
-Attic ventilation is a balanced system of intake and exhaust vents that are designed to help our homes breath.
+Attic ventilation is a balanced system of intake and exhaust vents that are designed to help our homes breathe.
 Here is how it works!
-Intake vents at the bottom of your roof usually the soffit allows outside air into the attic.
+Intake vents at the bottom of your roof usually the soffit allow outside air into the attic.
 This air continually flows through the attic and eventually is drawn outside through the exhaust vents at the higher part of the roof.

 Why do we need attic ventilation again?
 It helps reduce excess moisture in our attic.
 The average daily household activities such as cooking, showering, and even breathing produce 12 litres of water into the air per day.
 Where does this moisture go you ask?
-Yup you guessed it, it rises up into our attic.
-When that moist air hits the cooler surface such as the underside of your roof deck condensation can form if our attic if it is not properly ventilated.
+Yup, you guessed it, it rises into our attic.
+When that moist air hits the cooler surface such as the underside of your roof deck condensation can form in your attic if it is not properly ventilated.
 This can lead to mould, mildew growth and maybe even wood rotting.
 That condensation can also accumulate in the insulation and make it moist and less effective.
 As we can see, proper attic ventilation will help get this water vapour out of our home.

 In conclusion, a new roof is more than just shingles.
 An effective attic ventilation system helps reduce damaging moisture in your attic.
-An effective ventilation system also helps lower high attic temperatures that can increase the load on our air conditioner systems.
+An effective ventilation system also helps lower high attic temperatures which can increase the load on our air conditioner systems.
 It also reduces the risk of damaging ice dams in the winter.
 In conclusion, we recommend that you protect your roof on the outside from the inside!